 How do you go about recruiting a new member of staff?
 Best practice advice generally tells us to pick candidates by comparing their CVs to a checklist of requirements and qualities.
 We’re then expected to ask them all the same questions at interview and score their answers using another checklist.
 We should offer the job to the person with the highest score.

-“We put an advert on Gumtree and within the first hour we had 50 respondents,” recalls Ed Laccohee of London IT firm Controlled Projects.
+“We put an advert on Gumtree once and within the first hour we had 50 respondents,” recalls Ed Laccohee of London IT firm Controlled Projects.
 “We had people contacting us from India, carpenters offering to cross-train into programming, and a Canadian who said he would fly over for an interview - for a part-time job.”

 Taking an organised approach to recruitment also helps avoid any possible claims of discrimination.
 Discrimination law was extended by the Equality Act 2010 to provide wider protections for employees.
 There are a few narrow exceptions when discrimination is permitted: for example, to encourage under-represented groups into the workforce, or where employing someone of a particular race or gender is a genuine occupational qualification.
 You should take advice to ensure that you are not discriminating illegally.